-Header image courtesy of the Four Seasons Spa
+Header images courtesy of Four Seasons and W Hong Kong

 Originally published by Sophie Pettit.
-Last updated by Annette Chan.
+Last updated by Annette Chan and Jen Paolini.

 Not only is this basement Tsim Sha Tsui spa perfectly situated for weary shoppers, but it’s also a treat for the eyes with its 1940s Shanghai barbershop-inspired décor.
 Don’t leave without trying the signature foot massage ($168), which is available as a 30-minute treatment on weekdays—perfect for local office workers—or in more indulgent 50-minute and 100-minute durations ($268 and $516, respectively).
 The expert massage techniques and warm, comforting environment are soothing enough to lull even the most caffeinated customers into a deep sleep, but you’ll leave Tai Pan feeling refreshed and rejuvenated after enjoying a post-massage cup of their signature tea blend.